hanabi/hanabi.github.io/Reference.md

 * These conventions apply to any variant with an omni (touched by all clues) suit.
 * All pink conventions also apply to Omni.

+### Null Conventions

+* These conventions apply to any variant with an null (touched by no clues) suit.

+#### Positional Clues

+* Any clue that looks like one of the following is now a *Positional Clue* instead:
+  * a *Double Finesse* (or Triple, etc)
+  * a *Double Bluff* (or Triple, etc)
+  * an *Ejection*
+  * a *Discharge*
+  * a clue that has no "normal" conventional interpretation
+* *Positional Clues* are clues that are meant to either be a *Save Clue* or a *Play Clue* on the specific slot number:
+  * Number 1 through 5 correspond to the respective slot.
+  * If there is an extra number available (e.g. if there are only 4 cards in the hand), then a positional 5 means to save the chop and the other numbers are always *Play Clues*.
+  * Blue (the left-most suit) means to play slot 2.
+Green (the second left-most suit) means slot 3, and so forth.
+(This is because slot 1 is often easy to get with other conventions.)
+  * If there are one or more extra colors available (e.g. a 3-player 6 suit game), then the extra colors wrap around to being slot 1, slot 2, and so forth.
+* If a *Positional Clue* is given to the slot that is someone's chop, then it is a *Save Clue*.
+Otherwise, it is a *Play Clue*.
+* *Positional Clues* are **only** allowed to get null cards.
+* For example, in a 3-player null game:
+  * On the first turn of the game, Alice clues Cathy about one 4.
+  * Bob knows that normally, this would be a *4's Double Bluff*.
+But *Double Bluffs* are turned off in variants with a null suit.
+  * Bob instead knows that this is a *Positional Clue*, indicating that someone should play their slot 4 card.
+  * Bob sees that Cathy's slot 4 card is not a null card, so he plays his slot 4 card as the null 1.
+* *Positional Clues* do **not** have to be given in *Bluff Seat*.
+They can be given by anyone, since the other players will see that the clue does not apply to them.
+  * Subsequently, it is illegal to give an *Ambiguous Positional Clue*.
+* For example, in a 3-player null game:
+  * On the first turn of the game, Alice clues Cathy about one 4.
+  * Bob knows that normally, this would be a *4's Double Bluff*.
+But *Double Bluffs* are turned off in variants with a null suit.
+  * Bob instead knows that this is a *Positional Clue*, indicating that someone should play their slot 4 card.
+  * Bob sees that Cathy's slot 4 card is a null 1, so he knows that this is a positional clue on Cathy.
+  * Bob discards.
+  * Cathy blind-plays her slot 4 card.
+* *Good Touch Principle* does **not** apply to cards touched as *Positional Clues*.
+They should be discarded exactly like an unclued card would.
+  * The exception to this is if the card is known to be useful to the team (e.g. a 3 when no 3's are currently played).

+#### The Positional Finesse

+* *Positional Clues* can also be used to *Finesse* a null card.
+* For example, in a 3-player game:
+  * Nothing is played on the stacks.
+  * Bob's hand is completely unclued.
+  * Alice gives a *Positional Clue* to Bob indicating that he should play his slot 3.
+  * Bob sees that Cathy has a null 1 on her *Finesse Position*.
+Thus, he marks his slot 3 card as either null 1 or null 2.
+Bob discards.
+  * Cathy sees that Bob has a null 2 on his slot 3 and that Cathy has indicated that it is playable.
+Cathy blind-plays her *Finesse Position* card as null 1.
+  * Bob now knows that he has a null 2 on his slot 3.

+#### The Positional Layered Finesse

+* Normally, *Positional* clues are only allowed to "get" null cards.
+* Thus, if a player plays a card from a *Positional* clue and it is not a null card, then they know to keep playing their next slot as a *Positional Layered Finesse*.

+### Black & Rainbow

+* These conventions apply to any variant with a black suit and a rainbow suit.

+#### Crazy 3 Saves & Crazy 4 Saves

+* It is possible to violate *Good Touch Principle* by cluing black to save a black 3 or a black 4, because there can be other useless rainbow cards in the hand.
+* Thus, a second exception to the *Black 3 and Black 4 Saves* convention is added:
+  * if the number clue was required to avoid violating *Good Touch Principle*

 ### Dark Rainbow Saves

 * This convention applies to any variant with a dark rainbow (touched by all colors and one of each) suit.